NotCraft/NotFeed/README.md

 4. Scroll to the bottom of the page, click "Commit changes" button.
 5. Once the rebuild finishes, your feed will be available at `https://<github_username>.github.io/<repo>`

+## TODO

++ Fix `notfeed serve` command not return statics files
++ When build error should retry or skip

 ## Thanks

 + Inspired by [osmos::feed](https://github.com/osmoscraft/osmosfeed)